Our Worship Service involves participation, both formally and informally. Music, singing, words and images are part of our worship.

 Following the service everyone is invited for a cuppa and to enjoy conversation and community time in the auditorium.

-After the service we gather for a time of connecting over a cuppa.
+Afterwards we gather for a time of connecting and chat over a cuppa.
 New people and visitors are most welcome to join us.

 _________________________________________________________________________________________